amitsingh6391/Ecommerce-app-gitanjali-shop-/README.md

 The Gitanjali Shop E-commerce app for Gift's and stationary Shop, this is an open source feel free to contribute.

-## To start this project first of all You have to create one Project in firebase and then add json file in you flutter app then you can use it.
+## To start this project first of all You have to create Project in firebase and then add json file in you flutter app then you can use it.

 Do you want Contact me ?
 [Reach me out](https://www.linkedin.com/in/amit-singh-023055193/)